kariukisamuel/nextjs-technical-test/README.md

 bun install
 ```

-3. Create an .env.local file to and create two variable namely(You may need to create a TMDB account if you dont have one already):
+3. Create an .env.local file to and create three variable namely(You may need to create a TMDB account if you dont have one already):

 ```
 TMDB_API_URL=https://api.themoviedb.org/3/